 If the behaviour persists, then the child is given a final warning.
 Again, the child is reminded of the expectations, and it is made clear of the next step if the behaviour does not change.
-This is recorded on the Class Behaviour Log.

-After the final warning, the child is given some reflection time away from the classroom; this time is always supervised and recorded on the Class Behaviour Log.
+After the final warning, the child is given some reflection time away from the classroom.

 When the child returns to the class, they should be more settled, and the expectation is that they continue with the learning.
 Any time reflection time is needed, a restorative conversation with the adult follows at an appropriate time.

 If behaviour is still not at the expected standard, a member of SLT is called to support.
 This will result in a Restart at lunchtime for further restorative conversation.

 Parents and class teachers are alerted to all Restarts via Arbor.